 Even if your employees’ work is meticulously planned and sufficiently analyzed, you still need to make them feel like a part of the team, if you want the project to go smoothly.

 There are multiple ways to build a sense of camaraderie among your team members: from ice-breaking games to team retreats.
 You can’t forget, however, about including your part-time employees in the actual project lifecycle.
 They should be in the know about any updates and part of the decisions made by the team.

 If there are project-wide meetings or workshops, make sure everyone is available to go.
 It often seems that freelancers’ and part-timers’ time is too precious to be spent on meetings: one can always brief them afterwards.
 If that’s the case, then perhaps that meeting is not needed in the first place and more people in the team are better off just receiving an update about it.
 Having people with varied availability on your team, may actually positively influence your team’s efficiency.

-At its core, managing part-time employees is not that different from leading a team of full-time workers.
+At its core, managing part-time employees is not that different from leading a team of full-time workers, especially remote full-time workers.
 In both cases smooth communication, mutual understanding and a dose of empathy will go a long way.